-- a.
-Maximum enrollment for a semester is seventeen (17) credits. (adopted 8/16/07) - b.
-Maximum enrollment for the summer term is fourteen (14) credits.
-The summer term includes any curricular offering by UNH Law or for which UNH Law accepts credits offered after the end of one academic year and before the beginning of the next academic year. (adopted by faculty 4/26/07) - Withdrawing From or Enrolling in an Elective Offering After the Semester or Term Has Begun. - a.
-Within ten (10) days after the first day of a semester or, for an offering in a term other than a semester, within a comparable time (the so-called "drop/add period"), a student may, consistent with meeting residency requirements, withdraw from or enroll in an offering.
-No add/drop changes will be permitted during the first week of the semester.
-Add/drop will be held the first three (3) days of the second week of the semester.
-If a student withdraws from a course before the add/drop date, the course enrollment will not appear on the student's transcript. - b.
-The time within a semester or term for withdrawal or enrollment may be shortened or eliminated to accommodate limitedenrollment offerings, offerings extending over two semesters, offerings the conduct of which requires a reliable enrollment at the beginning of the term, and other, similar offerings. - c.
-The Associate Dean for Academic Affairs or their designee may allow for a student to withdraw from an offering after the add/drop period each semester.
+- b.
+Students may drop a class prior to the end of the add/drop period and the course will not appear on their transcript. - c.
+Any course dropped after the close of the add/drop period will be referred to as a withdrawal.
+These courses appear on the student's transcript as a withdrawal ('W'), unless covered by other aspects of this rule. - d.
+Students may not withdraw from classes that have concluded.
+Students may withdraw from a course up until the last scheduled day of the course. - e.
+The Associate Dean for Academic Affairs or their designee may allow for a student to withdraw from an offering after the add/ drop period each semester.
 Such permission shall be given only in exceptional circumstances in which the reasons for withdrawal are compelling and beyond the control and anticipation of the student.
-Withdrawal with permission results in the entry of "W" following the course.
-Withdrawal under this subdivision without such permission results in the entry of an F or U grade for the student's enrollment in the offering. - 5.
-Preferable Options for Reducing Registration in Limited-Enrollment Electives.
-An instructor may choose any criteria for reducing registration, including for example, the merit/effort criteria used in clinical and interschool competition offerings.
-However, the following are preferable options: - a.
-A lottery conducted by the Registrar in which third-year students are given preference if the elective is offered annually, unless the course is designated in the Course Descriptions pamphlet as a primarily a second-year course. - b.
-The selection of a few registrants for enrollment on the basis of anonymous statements of compelling need or interest for enrolling in the offering and the selection of the rest by lottery. - 6.
+Withdrawal with permission results in the entry of "W" following the course. - 5.
+Preferable Options for Limited-Enrollment Electives.
+An instructor may choose to condition or prioritize enrollment in limited-enrollment electives to ensure all students selected have requisite skills and expectations to create a successful course for all participants.
+These conditions and priorities may include: - a.
+Priority registration given to students based on class, degree program, prerequisite, co-requisite, CASS standing, and credits earned. - b.
+Students are given the opportunity to enroll based on an application process managed by the overseeing faculty member (for example: Clinics, Advanced Trial Advocacy). - 6.
 Involuntary Disenrollment.
 Each instructor has the authority to disenroll a student from an offering whenever that student has accumulated an unreasonable number of absences, has been unprepared on more than one occasion without reasonable excuse, or has failed to satisfy a significant portion of specific requirements in the course.
 Normally the instructor will warn a student that the student is accumulating an unreasonable number of absences or failures to satisfy requirements before the instructor decides to disenroll the student.
 However, failure to warn shall not bar involuntary disenrollment.
-A student disenrolled under this subdivision shall receive a grade of F or U in the offering. - LL.M Students in J.D.
+A student disenrolled under this subdivision shall receive a grade of F (letter graded courses) or U (satisfactory/ unsatisfactory courses) in the offering. - LL.M Students in J.D.
 Classes.
 LL.M students, in compliance with LL.M degree requirements, may enroll in any upper level J.D. course.
 Reasonable numerical limits on LL.M enrollment in upper level required courses may be imposed.
 LL.M students may not enroll in first-year J.D. required courses.